doron2402/samrthash/README.md

 ## RELEASE NOTES:

+0.0.4 - more acceptance test and new functions such as fetchAndRemove.
 0.0.3 - update release and readme (June 14, 2014)
 0.0.2 - bug fix - ttl now is optional.
 (June 14, 2014)
 0.0.1 - First version :) (June 14, 2014)